munificent/craftinginterpreters/book/classes.md

     </aside>

-2. Then a user-provided chunk of code is called which *initializes* the unformed object.
+2. Then, a user-provided chunk of code is called which *initializes* the unformed object.

 [placement new]: https://en.wikipedia.org/wiki/Placement_syntax